jcristy/openrct2-LogicalStaffingModule/README.md

 Currently, there is not an in-game way to adjust the list of pre-defined names.
 However, you can modify the OpenRCT2 user config to adjust the list of names.
 In Ubuntu, this file, I think, by default is in `$HOME/.config/OpenRCT2/plugin.store.json`.
 You can carefully edit this file to add or modify the list of names it picks from.

+### Use the plug-in

+*describe the UI*

+## Policy Descriptions

+### Handymen

+Polar - creates a polar coordinate plane centered on the middle of the 4 extreme corners of footpaths.
+Then, divides the plane into equal sectors for each handyman.
+Perfect on Leafy Lake.

 ## Roadmap & Known Bugs